galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 >    > > Use your Galaxy URL and API key in the example command below:
 >    > >
 >    > > ```console
->    > > $ shed-tools install -t workflow_tools.yml -g https://your-galaxy -a <api-key>
+>    > > $ shed-tools install -g https://your-galaxy -a <api-key> -t workflow_tools.yml
 >    > > ```
 >    > {: .solution}
 >    {: .question}
 >
 > 4. Open your Galaxy's admin interface and check that the tools have been installed.
 >
-> 5. Using the UI import the workflow file that you used, `mapping.ga`.
+> 5. Using the UI import the workflow file that you used, [mapping.ga]({% link topics/sequence-analysis/tutorials/mapping/workflows/mapping.ga %}) .
 {: .hands_on}

-Occasionally this will fail due to network issues, if it does just re-run the `shed-tools` installation process until it succeeds.
+Occasionally the tool installation may fail due to network issues; if it does, just re-run the `shed-tools` installation process until it succeeds.
 This is a known issue the developers are working on.

 # Tool Testing